-Over the course of the inspection program, atrazine was detected in soil samples collected from 12 fields where the operator or applicator either did not admit to using atrazine or had records indicating atrazine was not applied to the field.
-Two of these atrazine detection instances occurred in 2022.
-The first, at a location in Jackson County, PA 94-27-03, where atrazine was detected in one soil sample at a concentration of 0.0572 ppm.
-The second, at a location in Iowa County, PA 93-25-01, where atrazine was detected in two soil samples at concentrations of 0.233 and 0.274 ppm.
-For most of these 12 sites, the detected atrazine concentrations are considered low.
-Potential explanations for the detected atrazine detected in soil samples collected during these investigation are as follows:
+Over the course of the inspection program, atrazine was detected in soil samples collected from 14 fields where the operator or applicator either did not admit to using atrazine or had records indicating atrazine was not applied to the field.
+There were no detects of atrazine in excess of laboratory detection limits in any of the soil samples collected in 2024.
+For most of the 14 sites were atrazine was detected but with no reported activity, the detected atrazine concentrations are considered low (minimal risk to human health and the environment).
+Potential explanations for the detected atrazine detected in soil samples collected during these investigations are as follows:

-- Carry-over from previous use within the field (prior to the three-year record review conducted during the inspection); - Atmospheric disposition; - Carry-over from equipment that was used at a field where atrazine was applied; - Residue from atrazine applied at adjacent or nearby fields (that may be inside or outside the PA); or - Illegal use on that field and not having proper paperwork, or the willingness, to admit to the violation.
+- Carry-over from previous use within the field (prior to the three-year record review conducted during the inspection); - Atmospheric deposition; - Carry-over from equipment that was used at a field where atrazine was applied; - Residue from atrazine applied at adjacent or nearby fields (that may be inside or outside the PA); or - Illegal use on that field and not having proper paperwork, or the willingness, to admit to the violation.

 Currently, there is no reliable scientific understanding to explain the atrazine source or time of application in these type of scenarios.
 It is likely that these low concentrations will have no detrimental effect on local groundwater quality.
-However, if the detected atrazine concentrations are a result of illegal use (used prior to the three year inspection window, falsified records, or lack of cooperation by violator), the protocol of following up with the field operator and/or applicator would be implemented.
+However, if the detected atrazine concentrations are a result of illegal use (used prior to the three-year inspection window, falsified records, or lack of cooperation by violator), the protocol of following up with the field operator and/or applicator would be implemented.
 Current DATCP protocol is to perform follow-up inspections if atrazine concentrations in a soil sample exceeds a threshold of 0.25 ppm.
-Prior to 2022, the threshold for follow-up inspections had only been met once, in 2010, in soil samples collected from Iowa County (0.274 ppm).
-A follow-up investigation is being performed to further evaluate the reasoning for the atrazine in the soil.
+The threshold for follow-up inspections had only occurred three times: in 2010 and 2022, associated with soil samples collected from two different lowa County PA locations; and in 2023, associated with soil samples collected from a PA in Jackson County.
+Subsequent investigations were unable to identify the source of the atrazine for all three incidents.